Blayung/Blayung/README.md

 #
-Software is like sex: it's better when it's free.
+> Software is like sex: it's better when it's free. ~ Linus Torvalds

+Yeah bitch!
 #
 I love the amogus meme.
 I will never forget about it. https://www.youtube.com/watch?v=5DlROhT8NgU
 #